cybozu-go/meows/docs/user-manual.md

 1. GitHub App
 2. Personal Access Token (PAT)

+There is no functional difference between these two authentications.

 If you want to use a GitHub App, create a GitHub App and download a private key file following [Creating GitHub App](#creating-github-app) section.
 And create a secret as follows: